AlikeGroup/devinAlikeServicePlus/README.md

-# Project Group - *DevinAlikeServicePlus*
+# Project Group - *HouseFinder*

-**DevinAlikeServicePlus** is an android app that allows a user to view his Twitter timeline and post a new tweet.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+**HouseFinder** is an android app that allows a user to find houses on sale which list in tw.serivceplus.yahoo.com

 Time spent: **X** hours spent in total